 He was accused of being a Bolshevik, which he certainly was not.
 He was what his party card stated, an independent socialist: less of a follower of stringent doctrine than a man perceiving the incompetent rule of the nobility and a system breaking apart under social injustice and the privations of four years of war.
 When the right-wing press denounced him of being a Bolshevik activist who had received ten million gold roubles, from Lenin himself, in furtherance of the German revolution, he took the reporters to his bank and presented a copy of his expense account: his out-of-pocket disbursals for the “Bavarian Revolution” amounted to seventeen marks.
 The annals of man know not a cheaper revolution.

 King Ludwig III had been aware of the portents of turmoil in the dying days of the war.
 In a belated attempt to save the monarchy, the king consented to a reform bill which brought a few liberal but largely cosmetic changes.
-Five days later, on December 7, representatives of the SPD, the Catholic Farmers and the Democratic Party joined the Royal Bavarian government for the first time.
+Five days later, on the morning of November 7, 1918, representatives of the SPD, the Catholic Farmers and the Democratic Party joined the Royal Bavarian government for the first time.

 Although the Bavarian police had warned of revolutionary conspiracies, the Munich magistrate permitted, on the same afternoon, a joint demonstration of SPD and USPD (the Independent Social Democrats) on the Theresienwiese, the great expanse which accommodates the annual Oktoberfest.
 The numerous troops of the Munich garrison were believed to be reliably monarchist and patriotic enough so that public safety seemed assured.
 The event began at 3 pm and soon more than 80,000 listeners filled the great oval.
 At the conclusion of the occasion, two hours later, the moderates left the grounds to march to the city centre, while the more extreme elements, in particular Kurt Eisner’s USPD, remained, joined by many radical soldiers and sailors who had already dumped their imperial cockades.